samweru-zz/bookkeep/README.md

 `sale:add` commands.

-Once preferred scheduled transaction is pushed, the transaction can be viewed via `trx:last` command.
-The details of bookkeeping can be viewed via the `entry:last` command.
+Once preferred scheduled transaction is pushed, the transaction can be viewed via `trx:last` command and details of bookkeeping can be viewed via the `entry:last` command.
 To record payments for purchases command `lpo:pay` and to record sales receipts command `sale:rec` are used.
 In order to fulfill a sales return one has to use `sale:ret` command to undo order by number of units then push the resulting schedule `sch:push` into transactions.
 Transaction details command are viewable